kreshuklab/plant-seg/docs/chapters/python_api/cnn_predictions.md

         disable_tqdm (bool, optional): if True will disable tqdm progress bar.
 Defaults to False.

     Returns:
-        np.array: predictions, 3D array of shape (Z, Y, X) with values between 0 and 1.
+        np.ndarray: predictions, 3D array of shape (Z, Y, X) with values between 0 and 1.

     """